What Comes Next: Multi-Tenancy, Compliance Exports, and Closing the Loop to EventHorizon

 A compliance system that can’t be audited is just an expensive alerting system.

-That’s been the north star for this project: not just detecting suspicious activity, but producing artefacts that a compliance officer could actually use — narratives grounded in policy documents, a complete audit trail in Postgres, cross-references back to the originating events.
+That’s been the north star for this project: not just detecting suspicious activity, but producing artifacts that a compliance officer could actually use — narratives grounded in policy documents, a complete audit trail in Postgres, cross-references back to the originating events.
 The pipeline exists.
-The artefacts are there.
+The artifacts are there.
 There’s still work to do to make them useful to people other than me sitting in a terminal.

 This is where the project stands, what I think comes next, and what I’ve actually learned.